mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 NOTES
 -----

-The login user must have the appropriate permissions to grant access to all databases and the ability to create a user account.
+The login user for the master server must have the appropriate permissions to grant access to all databases and the ability to create a user account.
 For example, the user account used to connect to the master must have the WITH GRANT OPTION privilege.

 The server IDs on the master and slave must be unique.
 The utility reports an error if the server ID is 0 on either host or the same